 Democracy and the Student Left by George Kennan

-Being Geniuses Together by Kay Boyle, by Robert McAlmon
+Being Geniuses Together by Kay Boyle and Robert McAlmon

 Those Remarkable Cunards, Emerald and Nancy by Daphne Fielding